-In relation to this criterion, it is recognised that working with Elders is essentially a qualitative, rather than quantitative experience.
-As such, reviews of performance in relation to this criterion will consider that an individual's experience of working with Elders cannot be measured or quantified to the same degree or in the same ways as the other criteria.
+- serving on committees within First Nations organizations, communities, and government - providing professional services outside of the University, including translation, research, consultancies - 19.3.1.5 It is recognised that working with Elders and Indigenous Traditional Knowledge is essentially a qualitative, rather than quantitative experience.
+As such, reviews of performance in relation to this criterion will consider that an individual's experience of working with Elders and Indigenous Traditional Knowledge cannot be measured or quantified to the same degree or in the same ways as the other criteria.
 Elders are a resource for academic staff in relation to their work as teachers, as providers of service to First Nations communities, and in many disciplines as scholars.
-Academic staff will not be evaluated on their personal relationships with Elders, i.e., attending ceremonies, seeking personal counsel, etc. Academic staff will be evaluated on their professional involvement with Elders in relation to their work as academic staff at the University.

-19.3.6 In addition to these general criteria, specific criteria relating to each academic department will be agreed upon between the Vice-President (Academic) and the department.
-When department criteria are developed and adopted they replace the criteria in this Article for review of all academic staff members in that department.

-19.3.7 Criteria for Performance Review Specific to Each Department

-The factors to be taken into consideration in performance review and awarding of career growth increments shall include the information and considerations of Article 19.2.3.4.
+Academic staff will not be evaluated on their personal relationships with Elders, i.e., attending ceremonies, seeking personal counsel, etc. Academic staff will be evaluated on their professional involvement with Elders, Knowledge Keepers, and in their work with customary, holistic, and experiential aspects of Traditional Indigenous Knowledge in relation to their work as academic staff at the University. - 19.3.6 In addition to these general criteria, specific criteria relating to each academic program will be agreed upon between the Vice-President (Academic) and the Council.
+When academic program criteria are developed and adopted they replace the criteria in this Article for review of all academic staff members in that program. - 19.3.7 Criteria for Performance Review Specific to Each DepartmentThe factors to be taken into consideration in performance review and awarding of career growth increments shall include the information and considerations of Article 19.2.3.4.
 The application of these factors shall be in accordance with written established criteria documents and procedures.

-When establishing review criteria and procedures, the Vice-President (Academic) shall consult in committee with the academic staff members of the academic department.
-The criteria and procedures may be reviewed by the Vice-President (Academic) through consultation in committee with the members of the academic unit or department.
-Such a review can be initiated either at the request of the Vice-President (Academic) or at the request by the members of the academic unit or department; as ascertained by a motion to that effect passed at a meeting of the members of the academic unit or department The criteria and procedures shall be distributed to the members to whom they pertain and to the Faculty Association.
+When establishing review criteria and procedures, the Vice-President (Academic) shall consult in committee with the academic staff members of the academic program.
+The criteria and procedures may be reviewed by the Vice-President (Academic) through consultation in committee with the members of the academic program.
+Such a review can be initiated either at the request of the Vice-President (Academic) or at the request by the members of the academic program; as ascertained by a motion to that effect passed at a meeting of the members of the relevant program.
+The criteria and procedures shall be distributed to the members to whom they pertain and to the Faculty Association.

 New or revised review criteria and procedures must be approved before the beginning of the review period to which they shall apply.
-Approval shall be by a majority vote of the academic staff members of that department.
-In accordance with Appendix E, the University and the Faculty Association agree to engage in a consultation with Laboratory Instructors to establish review criteria and procedures.
+Approval shall be by a majority vote of the academic staff members of that program.